 During his time at the house, Simons has debuted modern couture and demi-couture ready-to-wear collections, featuring contemporary art and new-age materials, creating a novel, beautiful and fresh take on Dior’s archive of classic silhouettes.
 His work for Christian Dior has received industry wide praise, building on his established reputation from his work at his own label and Jil Sander.

 Simons told American Vogue he wanted “to bring some emotion back, to what I felt in the nineties, because I see a lot of amazing clothes, but I don’t see a lot of emotion now,” the designer continues to receive rave reviews as he does.

 In June 2005 Simons was appointed creative director for the Jil Sander label by the Prada Group.
 During his tenure at Jil Sander, Simons moved the brand's aesthetic from a somewhat austere minimalism, adding feminine accents and more fluid silhouettes.
 Whilst at the brand, the diffusion line Jil Sander Navy was launched under his creative direction.

-The aesthetic of the Raf Simons brand has changed since 2005, as former Arena Homme Plus editor Jo-Ann Furniss asserts: "The key turning point was A/W 04-05 (Waves), when the obsessive youth culture codes of his past were turned into clothes that were purely about shape and form."
+Encouraged by Linda Loppa, head of the fashion department at the Antwerp Royal Academy, Simons launched the Raf Simons label in 1995.
+Initially a youth culture line the aesthetic of the Raf Simons brand changed in 2005.
+The former Arena Homme Plus editor Jo-Ann Furniss wrote, "The key turning point was A/W 04-05 (Waves), when the obsessive youth culture codes of his past were turned into clothes that were purely about shape and form."